eiron/KeyMastersKeepGames-1/README.md

 - **History Mode** adds objectives for completubg missions in specific History Mode maps
 - **History Mode with Characters** adds objectives identical to those from the above category, but with additional restrictions on playable characters
 - **Material Hunt** adds objectives for hunting specific rarities of materials dropped by enemy captains

+# Shiny Pokemon Hunt Scarlet/Violet

+This implementation adds objectives for finding shiny Pokemon in Scarlet/Violet and the two DLCs.
+- Objectives include either a broad area or narrow area to find a shiny Pokemon in, with any method
+- Optionally can be set to include finding a shiny Pokemon from a specific method